 When comparing salaries across countries, the gross figure is almost irrelevant.
 What matters is how much you keep after tax and how far that money goes.
-A $66,000 salary in Denmark sounds impressive until you discover 58 % of it reaches your account — and Copenhagen is one of Europe’s most expensive cities.
-A $53,000 salary in Singapore, meanwhile, leaves 77 % in your pocket in one of the highest-quality cities in the world.
+A $66,390 salary in Denmark sounds impressive until you discover 58 % of it reaches your account — and Copenhagen is one of Europe’s most expensive cities.
+A $52,941 salary in Singapore, meanwhile, leaves 97 % yours — most as cash, part as mandatory CPF retirement savings that stay in your name — in one of the highest-quality cities in the world.

 Caveat before you read: these are national population medians.
 A tech worker in Zurich earns three times the Swiss national median.
 A rural subsistence farmer in Vietnam earns less.
 The numbers here answer the question “what does a typical employed person in this country take home?” — not “what could I earn there?”
 For profession-specific estimates, use the Salary Calculator.